 As expected from this list, we have the Chinese New Year.
 The exact date of this celebration changes from year to year but it always generally falls between January 21 and February 20.
 The celebration usually lasts 16 days, sandwiched between the Lantern Festival and the Spring Festival.
 Each new year is associated with an animal – for example, 2018 is the year of the Dog.

 One major facet of Chinese New Year is to decorate homes and cities in red for good luck.
 For example, you will see red lanterns in the street and red couplets on doors.
 Celebrations include eating lucky food such as dumplings and firecracker shows.

 The Han Dynasty (206 BC – 220 AD) was the first dynasty to celebrate the Winter Solstice Festival.
 Ever since the Han Dynasty and continuing through the Tang and Song Dynasties, the Winter Solstice has been seen as important as the Spring Festival with a day off and officially organized celebrations.

 Starting in 1990, the Xian International Culture and Art Festival is held yearly in September.
 It is a cultural tourism festival that shows off artistic performances both local and international.
 The festivities include opera, fireworks, puppet shows, shadow plays, and much more.

 15. Jilin Rime Ice and Snow Festival

 The Jilin Rime Ice and Snow Festival is a festival held in north China yearly.
-One of the festivities is to go to Songhua River Ski Resort to enjoy skiing, driving snowmobiles, and sledding.
+One of the festivities is to go to Songhua River Ski Resort to enjoy skiing, driving snowmobiles, and sledging.
 You can also go to Songhua Lake and ride a horse-drawn sleigh.
 You can also view thousands of lanterns floating in the Songhua River.